Our Expert Physicians

 Medical Director, Apheresis Stem Cell Program

 Dr. Briggs specializes in Malignant Hematology and Stem Cell Transplantation and has over 20 years of clinical experience.
-She completed her internal medicine internship, residency in Hematology/Oncology and fellowships in Bone Marrow Transplant at the University of Alabama at Birmingham.
+She completed her internal medicine internship, hematology/oncology residency and bone marrow transplant fellowship at the University of Alabama at Birmingham.
+Dr. Briggs is board-certified in hematology by the American Board of Internal Medicine.

 Dr. Briggs served as Assistant Professor of Clinical Medicine at the University of Arizona and Arizona Cancer Center from 1996 through 2005.
 During that time, she was also the Director of Stem Cell Apheresis of the Bone Marrow Transplant Program, as well as Clinical Director, from 2003 to 2005.
 Dr. Briggs joined the City of Hope Bone Marrow Transplant Program in 2006, as Director of Apheresis.
 The program later was renamed the Banner Blood and Marrow Transplant Program, where she remained Director of Apheresis until late 2011.
 At that time, she was recruited to Arizona Oncology to serve as Director of Apheresis for the newly created Cancer Transplant Institute, an AO affiliated program for Stem Cell Transplantation.